Student Research Awards

 Eligibility: Undergraduate and graduate student SHC members may apply.
 It is expected that only student research projects with the clear potential to lead to publication will be competitive.
 Both the student and the student’s research advisor, who should provide a letter of recommendation, must be members of SHC at the time of application.

-1) a one-page grant application form (see file attachment above) listing student’s name, address, and SHC advisor’s name and proposal title;
+1) a one-page application form (see file attachment above) listing student’s name, address, and SHC advisor’s name and proposal title;

 2) a two-page project description, itemized budget justification (no indirect costs allowed), publication/dissemination plan and references cited (1 inch margins, US letter size paper (11.5 x 11 inches), 11-12 point font, proposals may be single spaced but only 2 pages long);

 3) one letter of recommendation from the student’s Research Advisor, who also must be a SHC member at the time of application.

-All materials should be sent electronically to the Secretary, Mary Ann Feist (email@example.com).
+All materials should be sent electronically to the Secretary, Mary Ann Feist at firstname.lastname@example.org.
 PDF format is preferred.
 The letter of recommendation may be sent separately from the student’s materials.

 The deadline is Feb 1 annually.

-The SHC grant committee is pleased to announce the awardees of the 2017 Student Research Grants.
+The SHC grant committee is pleased to announce the awardees of the 2017 Student Research Awards.
 We received a record 29 proposals for our student awards this year.
 Each Undergraduate recipients receive a $250 award, and graduate students receives a $500 award to support research.
 Our recipient by year are: